This page looks at what happens when the clots that form as a result of deep vein thrombosis end up in your lung.

 What does treatment involve?

-If your health professional diagnoses a blood clot in your lung (or leg), you will be treated with a tablet called warfarin.
+If your health professional diagnoses a blood clot in your lung (or leg), you may be treated with a tablet called warfarin.
 Warfarin takes time to have its full effect so you will also take a drug called heparin for the first few days.
 Nowadays heparin can be given as one injection per day, so some people can be treated as outpatients.
 The more mobile you keep the better.

 You will need regular blood tests to check that you’re getting the right dose of warfarin.
 If the dose becomes too high, there is a risk of bleeding; if it’s too low, clotting might come back.
 Make sure you have these blood tests and change the dose of warfarin if your health professional tells you to do so.